pixijs/filters/filters/color-replace/README.md

 # ColorReplaceFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to replace a single color.

 ## Installation